ZCW-Data-Zeta/CircusCircus/README.md

 On first run, the default subforums will be created.
 Although custom subforums are not supported through any user interface, it is possible to modify forum/setup.py to create custom subforums.

+## Features Added

+  - Ability to like each post
+  - Added photo upload option when creating posts.
+  - New logo and theme, inspired by the fashion sense of a certain individual.
+  - Users can now add about me pages, which also show their post history.
+Relevant links added in templates.
+  - Posts can be marked public or private, with private requiring a user to sign in to view.
+  - Markdown is available for posts, about me sections, and comments.

 ## Features to Add

-- comments on each post (many comments to one post)
-- like/dislike/heart/etc emojis on posts
+- dislike/heart/etc emojis on posts
-- direct messages from one user to another
+- direct messages from one user to another.
+IM system WIP with plenty of progress.
-- insert pix links and/or video links
+- insert video links
-- a nice style based on Bootstrap
-  - a logo on every page
-  - copyright, about etc on footer of each page
-- user settings
+- additional user settings
-- public/private posts
-  - public posts can be seen by people not logged in
-  - private posts can only be seen by users logged in
-- posts can be plain text or markdown

-## Changes in 2020

-I had to make a bunch of changes in this code to get it running.
-Took far longer than it should.
-But now, if I have it right, you need to clone this and then

 This currently puts a sqlite3 db in the /tmp directory.